deb-intel/InnerSourceDeb/git_bkms/git_overview.rst

 A `remote` maintains a fluid state that may be managed by one or more people, contributor guidelines, and supporting processes (e.g., CI/CD).

 A `remote` is a placeholder (or reference) that stands for a website URL.
 When you perform a Git action on a remote, you interact with a URL.

-Consider two common examples of `origin`.
+Consider two common examples of `origin` below.

 Clone
 -----